Installation

 alternatively if you're happy with containers or packages try the NixOS or Docker deployment methods.

-⚠️ Note: Running a full core node requires a significant amount of disk to contain the entire Dogecoin blockchain (85Gb as at 2023), as well as a moderate amound of bandwidth.
+⚠️ Note: Running a full core node requires a significant amount of disk to contain the entire Dogecoin blockchain (140Gb as at March 2024), as well as a moderate amound of bandwidth.

 Building from source